beriaacan/Personal-Projects/Banking Transaction Analysis/README.md

 - Perform recency, frequency, and monetary analysis on customer transactions.
 - Optionally, conduct network or graph analysis of customer data.

+## Customer Segmentation
+Most banks have a large customer base with diverse characteristics.
+Customer segmentation is crucial for understanding and catering to the specific needs of different customer groups.
+The goal is to create meaningful clusters based on shared traits such as age, income, values, and lifestyle.

+According to a report from Ernst & Young, a more granular understanding of consumers is a strategic and competitive imperative for banking providers.
+Customer segmentation provides insights that should be integrated into everyday business operations.

+## About this Dataset
+This dataset consists of 1 million+ transactions by over 800,000 customers for a bank in India.
+The data includes:
+- Customer age (DOB)
+- Location
+- Gender
+- Account balance at the time of the transaction
+- Transaction details
+- Transaction amount
+- And more

 ## Project Structure
 - `notebooks/`: Contains the Jupyter notebook for the analysis.
 - `data/`: Placeholder for the dataset.